A scrumptious dish to enjoy the flavors of Fall – Acorn Squash Stuffed with Chicken Sausage, Quinoa and Peppers.

-- 2 medium to large acorn squash, halved stem to base, seeds and stringy pulp removed
+- 2 medium to large acorn squash, cut in half tip to stem, seeds and stringy pulp removed

 - 2 tablespoons chipotle-flavored or regular olive oil